-During open studio sessions for guests and workshops for schools and community groups, participants pushed the boundaries of innovation, developing such ideas as:
+During open studio sessions for guests and workshops for schools and community groups, participants push the boundaries of innovation, developing such ideas as:

 - A heated umbrella designed by a 5-year-old guest.